nicholastwh/MHYDesserts/README.md

 )

 ### Updated Webpage
-Available from view at: https://hopyoprop.github.io/ICT1004
+Available for view at: https://hopyoprop.github.io/ICT1004

 ## Technologies Used
 - Bootstrap
 - Javascript
-- Custom CSS
+- Custom CSS with Afela Web Templates

 ## Prerequisites
 - Web Browser with Javascript enabled

-Done for requirements of module ICT1004: Web System & Technologies
+This website was developed in partial fulfilment of the Singapore Institute of Technology (SIT) module: ICT1004 - Web Systems and Technologies